apparebit/prettypretty/docs/src/deepdive/progressbar.md

 ## Rust Progress

-Since prettypretty's Python version builds on the underlying Rust library, adjusting colors in Rust largely uses the same types and methods as the Python code above.
-However, the `prettytty` terminal library exposes a substantially different interface than Python's `Terminal`.
-The [`progress.rs`](https://github.com/apparebit/prettypretty/blob/main/crates/prettytty/examples/progress.rs) example illustrates how to use that crate's interface for animating a progress bar with the same appearance.
-Though it does not adjust any colors.
+Unlike prettypretty's Python package, the underlying Rust library does not include a terminal abstraction.
+Instead it relies on the [prettytty](https://crates.io/crates/prettytty) crate, which exposes a completely different interface.
+That crate's [`progress.rs`](https://github.com/apparebit/prettypretty/blob/main/crates/prettytty/examples/progress.rs) example illustrates how to display that same progress bar in Rust.
+Notably, it requires a bit more code to implement the progress iterator and abstracts only over rendering through the display trait of a newtype.

 <div class=warning>